Jem212Mac/the-gabby-gourmand/README.md

 ![Color Scheme](documentation/colour_scheme.png)

-In terms of typography, I chose one clean, easy to read style for most of the test (Raleway) and two cursive styles that were a bit more playful and adventurous for the headings (Glass Antiqua and Reenie Beanie):
+In terms of typography, I chose one clean, easy to read, style for most of the test (Raleway) and two cursive styles that were a bit more playful and adventurous for the headings (Glass Antiqua and Reenie Beanie):

 ![Raleway](documentation/raleway.png)
 ![Glass Antiqua](documentation/glass_antiqua.png)